sewenew/redis-plus-plus/README.md

 error while loading shared libraries: xxx: cannot open shared object file: No such file or directory.
 ```

 That's because the linker cannot find the shared libraries.
-In order to solve the problem, you can add the path where you installed *hiredis* and *redis-plus-plus* libraries, to `LD_LIBRARY_PATH` envirnoment variable.
+In order to solve the problem, you can add the path where you installed *hiredis* and *redis-plus-plus* libraries, to `LD_LIBRARY_PATH` environment variable.
 For example:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib